Contact structures on Lie algebroids: Introduction

-Another important problems and some future works can be adressed, as for instance: the study of deformations of Sasakian structures on Lie algebroids, the study of curvature problems on contact Riemannian Lie algebroids, $K$-contact, Sasaki and Kenmotsu Lie algebroids as well as the study of $F_E$-sectional curvature and Schur type theorem on Sasakian Lie algebroids.
-Also, taking into account the recently harmonic theory on Riemannian Lie algebroids, see \cite{Ba1}, a harmonic and $C$-harmonic theory for differential forms sections on Sasakian Lie algebroids can be investigated, since every almost contact Lie algebroid will be invariantly oriented (see Corollary \ref{c1}).
+Other problems and some future works can be adressed, as for instance: the study of deformations of Sasakian structures on Lie algebroids, the study of curvature problems on contact Riemannian Lie algebroids, $K$-contact, Sasaki and Kenmotsu Lie algebroids as well as the study of $F_E$-sectional curvature and Schur type theorem on Sasakian Lie algebroids.
+Also, taking into account the recent harmonic theory on Riemannian Lie algebroids (see \cite{Ba1}), a harmonic and $C$-harmonic theory for differential forms on Sasakian Lie algebroids can be investigated, since every almost contact Lie algebroid will be invariantly oriented (see Corollary \ref{c1}).
+Another important problem is that of integrability of Jacobi structures, being close related to that of Poisson structures and giving rise to contact groupoids.
+The progress in this direction is described at large in the recent paper \cite{C-S}, but we do not consider here relations with contact groupoids, which would involve some more problems, beyond the scope of our work.

+The main notions introduced here are natural generalizations from the category of manifolds to the category of Lie algebroids and the most proofs are similarly with the ones given for the case of (almost) contact manifolds (see for instance \cite{Bl1, Bl, Pi}).
+For this reason they are omitted here.